onuriltan/scrum-poker/README.md

-Install dependencies with `npm install`
+To Install dependencies
+* Go to root folder and run `npm install`
+* Go to root cliend folder and run `npm install`

 ### Development
 * Go to root folder and create an .env file